SwedishPensionsAgency/Coldbir/README.md

 # coldbir

-A column database in R
+(Keep it simple stupid) column database in R.

 ## Installation